neutrino/orienteering_app/README.md

 There are two choices for development environment:

-1) For fast start of development you can use Vagrant [(check the wikipage for step-by-step guides on how to get server running locally)](https://github.com/NFC-Orienteering/orienteering_app/wiki/Vagrant-with-Chef). **Windows user!** If you use Windows installation of Git, check [(this issue before proceeding)](https://github.com/NFC-Orienteering/orienteering_app/wiki/Vagrant-with-Chef#check-line-endings-of-ruby-version-file).
+1) For fast start of development you can use Vagrant [(check the wikipage for step-by-step guides on how to get server running locally)](https://github.com/NFC-Orienteering/orienteering_app/wiki/Vagrant-with-Chef). **Windows user!** If you use Windows installation of Git, check [this issue before proceeding](https://github.com/NFC-Orienteering/orienteering_app/wiki/Vagrant-with-Chef#check-line-endings-of-ruby-version-file).
 Having Windows line endings when running Unix scripts potentially has strange outcomes...

 2) Install everything from scratch.
 If you want to develop in your computer without Vagrant's virtual machine install dependencies (Ruby 2.1.3, ImageMagik, PostgreSQL).
 The run `bundle install` in the application folder.
 This will install all the Gems listed in **Gemfile**.
 Re-open your console window to refresh PATH.
 Run `rake db:create db:migrate` (and `rake db:seed` to create default admin user) to initialize database.
 Then run `rails s` to start development server in [localhost port 3000](http://localhost:3000).
 Running `rails s -d` will run the server in background.